Home insurance and property types

 Unoccupied or holiday homes

-If your home, or holiday home is left empty for over 30 days, many insurers will have limited or no cover in their standard policy.
+If your home is left empty for over 30 days, many insurers will have limited or no cover in their standard policy.
 Whether you're redecorating or adding an extension, the home is waiting to be bought or sold, or you've just bought a holiday home, check your policy to find out if you need extra cover.

 Farms

 If you own a farm, there are more risks for insurers than a standard home.
-You would need to get special farm insurance to protect your buildings, farming equipment, livestock, and any liability you might face, such as public, employer, or environmental.
+You would need to get specialist farm insurance to protect your buildings, farming equipment, livestock, and any liability you might face, such as public, employer, or environmental.

 Some farm insurance will cover your home if you live on the farm, but you should check beforehand to make sure.